 Seeds of Tomorrow

 Take advantage of summer’s gardeninglull to order seeds for cool-season edibles.
 Seed companies offer great variety, especially for organic or heirloom fans and foodies seeking unusual produce.
 Good sources include Territorial Seed Co. (territorialseeds.com), Johnny’s Selected Seeds (johnnyseeds.com), Renee’s Garden Seeds (reneesgarden.com), Botanical Interests (botanicalinterests.com), Seed Savers Exchange (seedsavers.org), Baker Creek Heirloom Seeds (rareseeds.org) and The Cook’s Garden (cooksgarden.com).
 Along the coast, broccoli, cabbage, kale, peas and cauliflower can be started from seed at the end of the month.
 Inland, it’s best to wait until late in September.
 Keep small plants evenly moist and feed once or twice a week for strong transplants.

 Scott Daigre, who produces Tomatomania seedling sales at San Diego Botanic Garden, The Water Conservation Garden and dozens of other locales around the nation, shares his tomato-growing expertise in a newbook, Tomatomania!, written with Jenn Garbee (St. Martin’s Griffin, 2015).
 Included are recipes and tips for making the most of bountiful harvests.

 And don’t forget to:

-• Feed tropicals and other heat-loving plants.
+• Feed tropicals and other heat-loving plants that are growing now.
 Water thoroughly before applying fertilizer.